phistep/time-t-able/README.md

 * only 4 database tables - no clutter - easy to remove and maintain

 ## Cloning and self-hosting
 Before I'm done with the main code and will be able to write an install file you have to manually setup your passwords and databases.
-Getting the source with git installed ist very easy:
+Getting the source with git installed is very easy:

 	$ git clone https://github.com/Ps0ke/time-t-able.git
 	$ cd time-t-able